dgud/wings/README-22.txt

 - Upgraded to erlang/otp-21.2 (mac) which should improve performance on large models. [dgud]

-- General Mac improvements, menues and material viewer.
+- General Mac improvements, menus and material viewer.
 Reported by tkbd [dgud]

 - Fixed opencl crash on old ATI cards. [dgud]